apache/flink/docs/streaming_guide.md

 ------------

-Flink Streaming is an extension of the batch Flink API for high-throughput, low-latency data stream processing.
-The system can connect to and process data streams from many data sources like Apache Kafka, RabbitMQ, Apache Flume, Twitter and also from any user defined data source.
-Data streams can be transformed and modified using high-level functions similar to the ones provided by the batch processing API.
-Flink Streaming provides native support for iterative stream processing.
+Flink Streaming is a system for high-throughput, low-latency data stream processing.
+The system can connect to and process data streams from different data sources like file sources, web sockets, message queues(Apache Kafka, RabbitMQ, Apache Flume, Twitter…) and also from any user defined data source using a very simple interface.
+Data streams can be transformed and modified to create new data streams using high-level functions similar to the ones provided by the batch processing API.
+Flink Streaming natively supports flexible, data-driven windowing semantics and iterative stream processing.
 The processed data can be pushed to different output types.

 Flink Streaming API
 -----------